 Spend time on the website and get really familiar with it.
 Test it, assess their ecommerce and digital marketing processes and find things you like and things that could be improved.

 If they are multi-channel, can you visit a location, call customer services or look at any apps/mobile site they might have?

 Who owns the company?
 Do they have any sister organisations?
 If they are a public company, what's the share price and what is the pattern over the past few months?
 If they have VC investment, who and how long ago did they invest?

 Who's the CEO and what's their background?
 Who else works in the company that you can research?

 Who's interviewing you?
 Can you find out about them online, career history, press quotes?

-What other jobs are they advertising on their website?
+What other ecommerce and digital marketing jobs are they advertising on their website?

 What are people saying about the company in the social media space?

 Have you read the last few press releases or media stories?